 Black Panther director explains why Daniel Kaluuya is not in Wakanda Forever

+Black Panther director explains why Daniel Kaluuya is not in sequel Wakanda Forever

-Black Panther 2 is on the cusp of being released – but it will arrive without Daniel Kaluuya.
+Black Panther 2 has been released – but it does not feature Daniel Kaluuya.

 In Black Panther, which was released in 2018, the last time he is seen is when he is held at spearpoint by his own wife, Okoye (Danai Gurira), who returns in the sequel.